prettier/eslint-config-prettier/README.md

 var x = a => (1 ?
 2 : 3);
 ```

-However, prettier removes many “unnecessary” parentheses, turning it back to:
+However, Prettier removes many “unnecessary” parentheses, turning it back to:

 ```js
 var x = a => 1 ?
 2 : 3;